StevenBoylan/StevenBoylan/README.md

 ## Hello world <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

-My name is Steven and I currently work as an Innovation Consultant with a focus on Product Development and Project Management. </br>
+My name is Steven and I currently work as an Innovation Consultant. </br>
-That basically means I help clients understand what technologies like AI, XR and Web3 can do for their business. </br>
+That basically means that,  with a focus on Product Development and Project Management, I help clients understand what technologies like AI, XR and Web3 can do for their business. </br>
-I have created, project managed and lead private as well as EU funded innovation projects for clients, covering a wide range of verticals including: *SmartCities, eCommerce, MedTech, FinTech, Tourism, InsureTech, EdTech and GreenTech...* for a wide range of clients including SMEs and Large Corporations.
+I have created, managed and lead private, as well as EU funded, innovation projects for clients, covering a wide range of verticals including: *SmartCities, eCommerce, MedTech, FinTech, Tourism, InsureTech, EdTech and GreenTech...* for a wide range of clients including SMEs and Large Corporations.

 I am fascinated by AI and have a growing interest in Web3 technologies - I think the intersection of these two areas present a very exciting future!